blc460/GTA8/README.md

 # GTA8
 Side-Eye
 Is a semesterproject in the lecture GTA from Carlos, Christian, Estelle and Niklas.
 We have very fun.
-Niklas likes Bananas
+Niklas likes big Bananas